amine-aboufirass/pandoc-latex-writer/test.md

 This is some code `x = 3`.

+This is some inline code which forces a new line `an/extremely/long/path/that/forces/a/line/break`

 A block of python code, referenced by Listing [lst:python-code-example]{ .listing }

 ``` { #lst:python-code-example .python caption="An example of python code" gobble=12}